 In our few short months here in Italy, I've seen all these possibilities for church planting ... and yet I happen to know that our 6 men are already pastoring 12 congregations.
-Furthermore, I really feel boxed in when I remember that right now we don't have a single Italian in European Nazarene College in Switzerland.
-That means we're at least three years away from producing a single new pastor or evangelist through that channel.
+Furthermore, I really feel boxed in when I remember that right now we don't have a single Italian study8ing at European Nazarene College in Switzerland.
+That means we're at least three years away from producing a single new trained pastor or evangelist through that channel.

 When U.S. district leaders need a pastor, they raid neighboring districts or go to the colleges or seminary.
 (Oh, yes, I know it isn't as easy as it sounds.)
 It doesn't happen that way here in Italy.
 I've discovered we either produce pastors ourselves right here on our own district, or they aren't produced . . . and right now we aren't producing!
 Plus, in the past two years, we've lost four trained pastors for varying reasons.

 Need something to pray for?
 Help me ask God for a miracle.
 We are in desperate need of men to plant churches in Venice, Genoa, Palermo, Bologna, and a dozen other places.
 Also, we've got six already-organized congregations clamoring for full-time pastors.

 On a January day in 1886, D. L. Moody was in Chicago, addressing a meeting on the subject of city evangelism.
 He made reference to Ezekiel 22:30: "I looked for a man among them who would build up the wall and stand before me in the gap on behalf of the land."